 The College strives to continue its tradition of providing a quality and affordable educational experience.
-The College entered into a bond agreement in October 2014 and purchased land for permanent expansion in Washington County.
-A Master Plan for the new Washington County Center located next to the Arvest Ballpark in Springdale, AR, has been approved and will guide the College as it designs the first building at the new location.
-While general education courses will be available, there will be a major emphasis on career and technical training in this building.
+Since 37% of the College's students come from Washington County, the College entered into a bond agreement in October 2014 and purchased land for permanent expansion in Washington County.
+A Master Plan for the new Washington County Center located next to the Arvest Ballpark in Springdale, AR has been approved and will guide the College as it designs the first building at the new location.
+To-date more than \$1.5 million has been raised by the Foundation to fund the construction of the building.
+It is expected that half of the funds needed will be raised by the first quarter of 2017.
+While general education courses will be available there will be a major emphasis on career and technical training in this building.

-NWACC is continuing to expand its on-line learning programs to provide students with other learning opportunities along with entering into additional "partnerships" with four-year institutions to ensure the successful transfer of classes.
+NWACC is continuing to expand its online learning programs to provide students with other learning opportunities along with entering into additional "partnerships" with four-year institutions to ensure the successful transfer of classes.